Push Relabel Algorithm | Set 1 (Introduction and Illustration)

 Given a graph which represents a flow network where every edge has a capacity.
 Also given two vertices source ‘s’ and sink ‘t’ in the graph, find the maximum possible flow from s to t with following constraints:

-b) Incoming flow is equal to outgoing flow for every vertex except s and t.
+- Incoming flow is equal to outgoing flow for every vertex except s and t.
+For example, consider the following graph from CLRS book.

 We have discussed Ford Fulkerson Algorithm that uses augmenting path for computing maximum flow.